-You need to establish yourself as ‘the expert’ in your field sharing quality content, answering questions and engaging in conversations with potential tourists or businesses.
-It is wise to refer to the consumer study above, focus on establishing yourself in the key area’s Chinese tourists are attracted to, primarily the natural beauty Australia boasts and quality wine, cuisine and produce.
+You need to establish yourself as ‘the expert’ in your field.
+You can share quality content, answer questions and engage in conversations with potential tourists or businesses.
+Refer to the consumer study above, focus on establishing yourself in the key area’s Chinese tourists are attracted to.
+This is primarily the natural beauty Australia boasts and quality wine, cuisine and produce.

 3. Social Networks in China

 The largest social network in China is ‘WeChat’ with 700 million active users, following this is ‘Weibo’ with 220 million.
-Tourism services need to open an official subscription account on WeChat and generate interest with quality content being shared, users need to follow your account with attractive promotions or offers to entice them.
+Tourism services need to open an official subscription account on WeChat.
+And then generate interest with quality content being shared, users need to follow your account with attractive promotions or offers to entice them.

-WeChat is sometimes referred to as the ‘WeChat times’, Chinese users rely on the platform for much of their information about the world and this includes travel information.
-It is easy to generate interest in a destination with quality content and then link this to your services and what you can offer.
+WeChat is sometimes referred to as the ‘WeChat times’.
+Chinese users rely on the platform for much of their information about the world.
+This includes travel information.
+It is easy to generate interest in a destination with quality content.
+Then link this to your services and what you can offer.

 Weibo is akin to Twitter and good for short content links, embedding QR codes (linking to your official page) and (like WeChat) can be used to engage in conversations with potential tourists.

-The Chinese engage with this more personalised and tailored approach with customer service now expected on social media because of how much time the Chinese spend here (on average 2-4 hours per day).
+The Chinese engage with this more personalised and tailored approach with customer service now expected on social media.
+This is because of how much time the Chinese spend here (on average 2-4 hours per day).
 This presents big opportunities with a higher number of interactions and potential for tourist engagement.

 Forums are a key area to cultivate positive e-sentiment while limiting any potential damage from negative comments.
-You want to ensure positive comments are seen at the top of forum posts, it’s really a case of starting the right conversations and leading them in a certain direction.
+Ensure positive comments are seen at the top of forum posts.
+It’s really a case of starting the right conversations and leading them in a certain direction.
 A key feature of Chinese netziens is that they are strongly influenced by the opinions of others on both social networks and in forums.

-China represents a lucrative market for the Australian travel industry but you need to develop your digital presence to improve your visibility and e-reputation in order to drive traffic and generate leads.
+China represents a lucrative market for the Australian travel industry.
+However you need to develop your digital presence to improve your visibility and e-reputation in order to drive traffic and generate leads.

 Benji Lamb is a digital specialist based in Shanghai, China.
 He is passionate about aiding western companies with their expansion into China.
 For more information see his website and blog here.